polito-WA1-2025-exam/labs-i-bug-busters/README.md

 ## Members
 - s343750 MASTROMAURO FABIO
 - s345349 RAVAIOLI MARCO
-- s123456 LASTNAME FIRSTNAME

-# Exercise "NAME OF EXERCISE"
+# Exercise "Rescuing Surplus Food"

 # Lab Journal
+14/03/2025 code revision from previous lab

 (you may update this file to keep track of the progress of your group work, throughout the weeks)